d-morrison/IntroStatActivities/07-inference-1cat_CI.Rmd

 $SD(\hat{p})$ =
 \rgs

-Standard error of the sample proportion when we do not assume the null hypothesis is true.
+Standard error of the sample proportion when we do not assume the null hypothesis is true:

 $SE(\hat{p})$ =
 \rgs